haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/basic-information/starter-develop-deploy-workflow.md

 * [System configuration](http://docs.magento.com/m2/ee/user_guide/system/system.html){:target="_blank"} for roles, tools, notifications, and your encryption key for your database
 * Extension settings using their documentation

 Beyond just store settings, you can further configure multiple sites and stores, configured services, and more.
-For details, see [Configure Magento Commerce]({{ page.baseurl }}/cloud/configure/configuration-overview.html).
+For details, see [配置Magento Commerce]({{ page.baseurl }}/cloud/configure/configuration-overview.html).

 Now you need to get these settings into your code.
 We have a helpful command to do this, keep reading.